 - AKP will not cover excess baggage fees charged by airlines.

-It is very important that you are able to manage your luggage on your own, so keep this in mind when packing.
+It is important that you be able to manage your luggage on your own, so keep this in mind when packing.
 Airlines have different policies for the weight and dimensions of luggage they allow, so be sure to check the luggage policy of your airline.

 We suggest bringing three luggage items: